 Plantar Fasciitis In Denver CO

-Do you have plantar fasciitis in Denver?
+Do you have plantar fasciitis in Denver, Aurora, or Wheat Ridge.
 When the band that connects your calcaneus (heel bone) to the toes, the plantar fascia, becomes inflamed it can cause a lot of pain.
 Plantar fasciitis is most prevalent in runners, obese/overweight individuals, pregnant women, as well as people that wear improper shoes with little to no support.
 Other likely causes and/or contributing factors may be too much standing, vitamin c deficiency, and a sudden change to increased activity.
 Likelihood of developing this condition increases between the ages of 40 to 70.
 Someone suffering from plantar fasciitis may experience stabbing pain in the heel and it generally is worse first thing in the morning with the first few steps of the day.
 The pain often reduces with continued walking, and it is not common to experience planar fasciitis in both feet simultaneously.
 If left untreated, a heel spur may occur.

 In order to make a proper diagnosis of plantar fasciitis, an exam must be performed.
 During the exam, your foot will be tested by performing reflexes, testing the muscle strength and tone, as well as coordination and balance.
 A structural evaluation will also be performed to check the knees, hips and pelvis.
 If there is poor weight distribution or improper gait (walking pattern) then that may have caused the plantar fasciitis.
 To rule out any other possible causes, such as a heel spur, fracture, or subluxation, an x-ray may be taken.